 Until recently, it was believed that 50-ppm sulfur would be the

-European Community will drop sulfur specifications to 10
+the European Community will drop sulfur specifications to 10

 ppm.
 Equally important, other specifications, such as, PNA,

 density and cetane may also change.
-New, proposed U.S. legislation is focused
+New, proposed U.S.

-"green", fuels.
+so-called "green", fuels.
 Consequently, strong drivers do exist